Non-classicality of the molecular vibrations assisting exciton energy transfer at room temperature

-Non-classicality is witnessed by exciton population dynamics.
-In order to illustrate this, we now investigate quantitative relations between non-classicality and energy transport by considering relevant integrated averages in the time scale of coherent exciton-vibration dynamics denoted by $\tau$.
-For the parameters chosen, this time scale is about half a picosecond and corresponds to the time in which excitation energy would be distributed away to other chromophores \cite{Kolli12}.
-The time integrated averages over $\tau$ are defined as: $ \langle F [\rho(t)]\rangle_{\tau}=\frac{1}{\tau}\int_0^\tau\textrm{d}t~ F[\rho(t)]~, $ where $F[\rho(t)]$ corresponds to the exciton population $\rho_{YY}(t)$ and the non-classicality of the collective quantized mode through periods of sub-Poissonian statistics $Q(t)\Theta[-Q(t)]$ as functions of the coupling to the bath $\lambda$.
-As shown in Figure \ref{fig:averages} the average exciton population and non-classicality follow a similar non-monotonic trend as a function of the coupling to the thermal bath, indicating a direct quantitative relation between efficient energy transfer in the time scale $\tau$ and the degree of non-classicality.
+{\bf Functional role of non-classicality. } Non-classical fluctuations of collective motions correlate to exciton population transfer.
+In order to demonstrate this, we investigate quantitative relations between non-classicality and exciton energy transport by considering relevant integrated averages in the time scale of the Hamiltonian evolution of the exciton-vibration system denoted by $\tau$.
+For the parameters of the $\textrm{PEB}_{50}$, this time scale is about half a picosecond and is comparable to the time scale in which excitation energy would be distributed away to other chromophores or to a trapping state.
+The time integrated averages over $\tau$ are defined as: $ \langle F [\rho(t)]\rangle_{\tau}=\frac{1}{\tau}\int_0^\tau\textrm{d}t~ F[\rho(t)]~, $ where $F[\rho(t)]$ corresponds to the exciton population $\rho_{YY}(t)$ and the non-classicality of the underdamped collective mode through periods of sub-Poissonian statistics $Q(t)\Theta[-Q(t)]$ as functions of the coupling to the bath $\lambda$.
+As shown in Fig. \ref{fig:averages} the average exciton population and non-classicality follow a similar non-monotonic trend as a function of the coupling to th e thermal bath, indicating a direct quantitative relation between efficient energy transfer in the time scale $\tau$ and the degree of non-classicality.